dancarter/Werewolf/README.md

 ========

-Comand line game based on the card game Mafia.
+Command line game based on the card game Mafia.

 Server is run on local network and clients connect through the servers IP on the local network.